ACCESS-Community-Hub/access-om3-paper-1/README.md

 ## How it works

-All community members (and ACCESS-NRI staff) can get write write access to this repository (our preference over using forks).
+All community members (and ACCESS-NRI staff) can get write access to this repository (our preference over using forks).
 To get write access, you need to create an issue and request access, please [use this issue template](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/issues/new?template=add-user-request-to--access-om3-paper-1--repository-.md).

 All aspects of the project are tracked through [issues](https://github.com/ACCESS-Community-Hub/access-om3-25km-paper-1/issues).
 Create an issue to represent each small task, _a single issue is used for each Figure_.
 Issues will develop to include discussion of analysis methods and figures associated with each task.
 [A mega-issue exists here](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/issues/23) to track all the evaluation metrics.
 Feel free to add new Figure-issues as sub-issues.